-In our last yoga teacher training weekend, we discussed how to use the ancient wisdom of yoga to shape our future and discussed the four desires (for a more detailed explanation, read the book of Rod Stryker.
+In our last yoga teacher training weekend, we discussed how to use the ancient wisdom of yoga to shape our future and discuss the four desires (for a more detailed explanation, read Rod Stryker's book).
 Here and again, a thorough reflection on our life can help to shape the fundamental question of "What next?".
 In challenging times, this is quite a task but can help take control of the situation as best as possible.

 This is self-enquiry off the mat.
-On the mat, we ask ourselves where do we apply too much effort and how can we increase our vital energy, are we pushing too much, are we not pushing enough, are we avoiding certain postures, etc. Off the mat, we ask ourselves the same, that is, where do we invest our energies and effort?
+On the mat, we ask ourselves where we apply too much effort and how we can increase our vital energy, are we pushing too much, are we not pushing enough, are we avoiding certain postures, etc. Off the mat, we ask ourselves the same, that is, where do we invest our energies and effort?
 Do we spend resources, maybe unnecessarily, on worries, problems, or do we fall into patterns that exhaust us again and again?

-One of the messages we have received from the Upanishads is "You are your deepest driving desire."
+One of the many messages we have received from the Upanishads is "You are your deepest driving desire."
 According to the Vedas, we are born with those desires.
 Yoga scriptures are full of "self-enquiry", so do the Sutras speak about svadhyaya - understanding ourself or "self-study".

 So, what are the desires that determine our choices?
 Our desires (and fears) determine choices (e.g. for work, partner, friends) that are shaping our future actions.
 The question arises if they are constructive and therefore align with our dharma.
 Do they support our aims or not?

 The core of the four desires

 Because of conditioned thinking, we often make decisions that are not wholesome for our authentic being.
 We may be scared to go into a relationship because of experience, and we do not want to get hurt.
 All this, even thus, maybe our deepest desire is a relationship.
 You want something, but deep down, you have a fear, so it is likely to divert you from your aim.
-The first step is to become aware of what are our deep-down fears and desires are?
+The first step is to become aware of what are our deep-down fears, and what are your strong desires?